 The CDC estimates 4.7 million people sustain dog bites each year, 800,000 of which require medical care.
 If your dog does bite someone, you are responsible for those medical expenses.

-Your home insurance policy may help cover those costs if you added on animal liability coverage.
+Your home insurance policy may help cover those costs if you added on animal liability coverage (and depending on the breed).
 This is the only coverage that can help pay for bodily injuries and property damage your rambunctious pup (or other domestic pets) may cause.

 You wake to commotion coming from the kitchen one morning.
 You hear pots and pans hit the floor, the shatter of broken plates.
 As you cautiously approach, nothing could have prepared you for the surreal, spine-chilling horror of seeing a 400-pound black bear standing in your home.